maxpaleo/mockmagic/README.md

 const mockData = generate(schema, {
   rounds: 3, // Generate 3 sets of mock data
   customKeyMap: {
-    firstName: ["user_first_name", "password", "student_name"], // These keys will be regonized as firstName
+    firstName: ["user_first_name", "student_name"], // These keys will be regonized as firstName
     email: ["company_email", "user_email"], // These keys will be regonized as email },
   overrideByGroup: {